AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def api_call(func)
 ```

-add metadata to an api call and return the apicall dataclass instance insteaed of just a dict
+add metadata to an api call and return the apicall dataclass instance instead of just a dict

 **Arguments**: